 Angela Adour, M.A.

-Caryn is a graduate student in mental health counseling at Queens College.
-She brings years of experience working with adults who have experienced childhood trauma, and is a certified trainer with Mending the Soul, a nonprofit committed to bringing hope and healing to abuse victims.
-Caryn is passionate about walking alongside others through life’s difficulties and hurts, whether it be the loss of loved one, relationship conflict, anger, anxiety or finding direction and purpose.
-Having 30 years of pastoral ministry and management experience, she empowers clients through a supportive, integrative approach.
-She believes that each client is unique, possessing thoughts and feelings that deserve to be heard.
-Caryn enjoys spending time with family and friends having fun and meaningful conversation over a good meal.
+Caryn holds a Master of Science Degree in Mental Health Counseling from Queens College, is trained in DBT therapy and is a former director for Mending the Soul, a non-profit dedicated to helping victims heal from trauma.
+Having extensive pastoral ministry and management experience, she empowers clients through a holistic and integrative approach and works primarily with those who are struggling with childhood or religious trauma, depression, anxiety, grief, and interpersonal conflict.
+Caryn is passionate about walking alongside her clients through all of life’s challenges and believes that each client is unique, possessing thoughts and feelings that deserve to be heard.
+Caryn enjoys spending time with family and friends, having fun and meaningful conversation over a good meal.
 She also loves walking on the beach, restoring vintage furniture, and anything chocolate.

 Susannah Atkins, LCSW